maxim-saharov/ReactKamasutra/README.md

 * React, TypeScript
 * Ant Design, Formik, CSS
 * Responsive Design
 * React Hooks, Redux Thunk, HOC, Reselect, React Router
 * social-network.samuraijs.com API, Axios
-* Registration, Captcha, Pagination, Chat with WebSocket
+* Authorization, Captcha, Pagination, Chat with WebSocket
 * Git, GitHub

 ### If you like 👍 this project don't forget to turn on a star 💛 for it)